open-sesame-escape/open-sesame-escape.github.io/content/getting-started/_index.md

 directly to it.

 Although the full flowchart is useful, in truth I rarely ever draw out the whole thing.
-It is simply too incovenient during the design process when the structure is constantly shifting.
+It is simply too inconvenient during the design process when the structure is constantly shifting.
 Instead, I usually just write things out in a linear outline.
 The outline is a simple ordered list of rooms and boxes, like this.